node-girls/express-workshop/step08.md

 # Step 8 - Saving your blog post

+📣 Ok, so now it's time for a mini challenge.
+Steps 8 and 9 will require a little bit of your problem-solving skills.
+But don't worry, these mini challenges are 100% doable with the things you've learnt so far!

+As always, chat with a mentor or collaborate with your neighbour if you need to.

+---

 Right now, your precious blog posts aren't being saved anywhere, which is a bit of a shame.
 Let's do something about that.

 ### JSON - the handy data format